milankinen/cuic/doc/queries.md

 ## Querying in context

-Eventually there will be cases where you want to access a DOM node that can't be identified uniquely, for example remove the second "todo item" by clicking its remove button.
+Eventually there will be cases where you want to access an element that can't be identified uniquely, for example remove the second "todo item" by clicking its remove button.
 Writing selectors such as `.todo-item:nth-child(1) button.remove` quickly become a maintenance hell, and your tests start falling apart.
 Because